johnprg/Legit/README.md

 ##### Performance
 ![Performance Graphs](./images/model_comparison.png)

 Surprisingly, the accuracy did not increase signficantly with sample size, except for the overfit decision tree.
+The confusion matrix for the winning model is shown below.
+This is near perfect classification, which I will be interested to test against other posts in later steps.

 ![Confusion Matrix](./images/confusion_matrix.png)

 #### Next steps